microsoft/aitour-github-advanced-security-workflow/train-the-trainer/README.md

 ## Deployment / Preparation

->**What's Here?** Deploying the demo environment on Azure - including the prerequisites.
+>**What's Here?** Deploying the demo environment on GitHub - including the prerequisites.

 [Instructions and prerequisites are outlined here](deployment/README.md).